Illustration: Alodie Fielding

 slightly grizzled – is as compelling as is his voice, a warm, rich bass worthy of any Russian liturgy.
 There is a touch of mystery too about this scholar-poet, a man who is named after what the Celts called the Tree of Life, symbol of courage, wisdom, and protection.
 He equally mysteriously bears the title of Lord Williams of Oystermouth.

 His personal assistant meets me at the Lodge, and we walk back onto the street and through a wintry garden quad to the Master’s dwelling on the site of what was once a Benedictine hostel.
 His study is filled with light, a tall room packed with books and icons, I am immediately struck by his warmth and simple generosity, and we get straight down to the business of discussing the theology of creativity.

-CC: MONK really enjoys asking questions about faith and the general nature of inspired creativity including its waywardness, its mysteriousness – whether the creative impulse and the sense of communion with a Higher Power essentially spring from the same source.
+CC: Thank you for agreeing to share your time today with MONK.
+So, I’d really like to ask some questions about faith and the general nature of inspired creativity, including its waywardness, its mysteriousness, and whether the creative impulse and the sense of communion with a Higher Power spring from the same source.
 In a word, what I would like to talk about today is Inspiration.
 And I’m guessing you know a lot about it.

 RW: (Laughs) In your dreams!